e5r/gulp-dotnet5/README.md

 default `process.env`.

-But, you can override any environment variables with this option.
+Environment variables for process.
+You override the original variables with this option.

 #### options.cwd
 type: `String`